christopheryoung/chrisyoung/site/prose/blog/posts/2026-01-01_read-in-january-2026.markdown

 it to Buddhism.
 For example, he seems to go in for a pretty unsophisticated version of extrapolative evolutionary psychology, apparently influenced by Robert Wright's terrible book *The Moral Animal*.
-Agreed, humans are a product of evolution, but there are a number of ways to go wrong when making specific claims and predictions from that fact.
+Agreed, humans are a product of evolution, but (once again) there are a number of ways to go wrong when making specific claims and predictions from that fact.
 It's just very hard to write and think about this well, and because he seems unaware of the methodological issues in this area, the text is bound to frustrate anyone who is aware of them.

 Here's an example of sloppiness about what science tells us: Glickman repeats the claim 'from Psych 101, if the word "Coke" is flashed on a movie screen for